 The pandemic-led boom that boosted tech companies and their valuations has now turned into a bust in the face of decades-high inflation and rapidly rising interest rates.

-One of the big news stories these days has been Elon Musk’s takeover of Twitter and mass layoffs at the social platform.
+One of the big news stories in recent months has been Elon Musk’s takeover of Twitter and mass layoffs at the social platform.
 But Twitter isn’t the only tech company making drastic changes to its staffing as fears of a looming recession continue into the new year.

 Why are so many tech companies cutting back on staff?